Schedule an Appointment Today

 Early inflammation results in bleeding gums, known as gingivitis.
 Bacteria left untreated and undisturbed successfully create a chronic infection in the periodontal pocket.
 In many cases, the bone begins to deteriorate around the teeth.
 While gums may be slightly tender at this stage, there’s generally minimal discomfort as the bone begins to erode.

 More than 50% of the bone around your teeth can disappear before any signs of looseness or pain appear.
 The bone around teeth never regenerates, so this loss becomes permanent and harder to control as the bacteria hide deeper into the gums.
 Untreated gum disease leads to abscesses and generalized tooth loss in many advanced cases.
+Then, people have to consider dentures or implant dentistry to replace missing teeth with dental implants.

 Diagnosis

 There are several factors we take into account before we make a gum disease diagnosis.
 The small collar of gum, or pocket, around each tooth usually sits 2-3 millimeters deep, a space easily cleaned by floss or toothpicks.
-Dr. Baldwin or our hygiene team can measure and chart multiple areas using a small measuring device called a periodontal probe.
+Dr. Baldwin or our hygiene team in Las Vegas, NV can measure and chart multiple areas using a small measuring device called a periodontal probe.
 If these measurements are more than 3 millimeters and bleed upon probing then periodontal disease is present.
 Deeper readings indicate more advanced disease than shallower readings.

 Dr. Baldwin will also evaluate the texture and shape of your gums, and any movement detectable in each tooth.
 It’s also vital to examine the levels, shape, and density of the bone around your teeth on digital x-rays.
 By collecting all of this data, a clear picture forms about your gum condition.